 By mapping out a person’s genome, a person would be able to see what foods might be good (or not so good) for his body.
 Nutritional genomics would also give doctors a chance to fine-tune their recommendations and advice when it comes to eating healthy.
 After all, the concept of “eating healthy” tends to be much more specific in the field of nutrigenomics.

 As mentioned before, cases of diabetes, obesity, and heart disease are on the rise.
 This is likely due to people eating food that isn’t good for them.
 Even if they try to eat healthily, they still might not be getting the nutrients that are right for their individual genes.

 By eating the wrong food for your genes, you risk depriving yourself of certain nutrients that could amplify your health.
-Nutritional genomics gives people the chance to see what makes their genes unique when it comes to their relationship with food.
-By figuring out what your genes can and can't handle, you can fine-tune your diet like never before and find the perfect diet for your body
+Nutritional genomics gives people a chance to see what makes their genes unique when it comes to their relationship with food.
+By figuring out what your genes can and can’t handle, you can fine-tune your diet like never before and find the perfect diet for your body.

 Everything You Need to Know about Nutritional Genomics

 Nutritional genomics is a field of medicine that is slowly becoming more established in the world of modern medicine.
-By figuring out how your individual genes react with certain types of food, you can maximize your health and your quality of life.
+By figuring out how your individual genes react to certain types of food, you can maximize your health and your quality of life.

 To learn more, contact us here.